gauniverseorg/ga-docs/docs/Tutorials/data.md

 ## Enums

 One other important data type is the Enum or the Enumeration.
-They are essentially a group of certain values/constants that doesn’t get appended to or removed during the app execution
+They are essentially a group of certain values/constants that doesn’t get appended to or removed during the app execution.

 ### Creating Enums